Statistics

 Birthdays

-Adam Kurakin (died 1989 aged 43) would be 79 - credited as Guard (Pirate Planet) in The Pirate Planet
+Adam Kurakin (died 1989 aged 43) would have been 79 - credited as Guard (Pirate Planet) in The Pirate Planet

 Adam Kurakin played a Guard in DW: The Pirate Planet.